HubRise/website/content/apps/uber-eats/en/connect-hubrise.md

 ## 4. Receive Test Orders

-Before you start receiving orders from real customers, we recommend that you test the whole integration workflow.

 You should place a few orders on your Uber Eats store, make sure they are correctly received by your EPOS, and then cancel them to get a refund.
 This will ensure that your restaurant is ready to go live.

 If you want, you will also be able to get rid of your Uber Eats tablet by switching to a direct integration.